-This fall tree letter matching activity is a fun and simple way to practice letter recognition with young children.
+This fall tree letter matching game is a fun and simple way to practice letter recognition with young children.
 The final product is a beautiful fall tree that can be displayed for all to see!

 I love to set up simple letter matching activities with stickers.
 My son enjoys them and I find that they are an excellent way to teach letter recognition and provide him with valuable fine motor practice.
 While peeling the backs off of the leaf stickers and placing them on the paper, children will use the small muscles in their hands that are needed to write and do various other life skills.
 Playing and interacting with letters is a great way to discuss letter names and increase letter recognition ability.

-Set Up the Activity
+Set Up the Matching Game

 - Leaf stickers (I found mine at the dollar store)